Marcin Prachnio: Ultimate Fighting Championship

 The successful run in the ONE FC resulted in a contract with the UFC in 2018.
 In his promotional debut he faced Sam Alvey on February 24, 2018 at UFC on Fox 28.
 He lost the fight via knockout in the first round.

 In his sophomore bout in the organization, Prachnio faced Magomed Ankalaev on September 15, 2018 at UFC Fight Night: Hunt vs. Oleinik.
 He lost the bout via knockout in the first round.

 Prachnio faced Mike Rodríguez on August 22, 2020 at UFC on ESPN 15.
 He lost the fight via knockout in the first round.

 Prachnio faced Khalil Rountree Jr. on January 24, 2021 at UFC 257.
 He won the fight via unanimous decision.

 Prachnio faced Ike Villanueva on June 26, 2021 at UFC Fight Night 190.
 He won the fight via knockout out in round two.
 This fight earned him the Performance of the Night award.

 Prachnio was scheduled to face Azamat Murzakanov on November 20, 2021 at UFC Fight Night 198.
 However, the bout was later scrapped due to visa issues.

 Prachnio faced Philipe Lins on April 23, 2022 at UFC Fight Night 205.
 He lost the fight via unanimous decision.

 Prachnio was scheduled to face William Knight on November 19, 2022, at UFC Fight Night 215.
 However, the bout was scrapped the week of the event for undisclosed reasons.
 The bout was rescheduled for UFC Fight Night 219 on February 18, 2023.
 He won the fight via unanimous decision.

-Personal life

-Marcin and his wife have a daughter.
+Prachnio faced Vitor Petrino on July 8, 2023, at UFC 290.
+He lost the fight via an arm-triangle choke submission in the third round.

+Prachnio faced Devin Clark on February 10, 2024, at UFC Fight Night 236.
+He won the bout by unanimous decision.

+Prachnio faced Modestas Bukauskas on July 27, 2024, at UFC 304.
+He lost the fight by an arm-triangle choke submission in the third round.

+Prachnio was scheduled to face Jimmy Crute on February 9, 2025, at UFC 312.
+However, Prachnio withdrew from the fight for unknown reasons and was replaced by Rodolfo Bellato.

+Prachnio's bout with Jimmy Crute was re-scheduled and took place on July 19, 2025 at UFC 318.
+He lost the fight via an armbar submission at the end of the first round.